 However, there are times where you running to solve your own problems first will snowball into something that can’t be solved.
 You should be able to make the distinction between problems that are yours and the problems that are really affecting your projects.

-When assessing situations, always take yourself out of the equation, generate alternative actions, and identify possible risks.
+When assessing situations, always take yourself out of the equation.
 Take a step back and understand when you are making it about yourself.
+It’s easier if you think about it this way:

 Not all projects are the same but they fail for the same reasons.
 When making critical decisions consider lessons learned but be sure that you haven’t just been normalizing deviance.